firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 GitHub keeps track of the relationship between your repository and the main repository which you forked it.You can think of your repository as a working copy.

-Most top-level GitHub repositories (i.e. ones not forked from any other repo) have a small core team of people who can directly commit changes.
-All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask permission to merge their changes  back into the top-level repo.
+Most top-level GitHub repositories (i.e. ones not forked from any other repo) have a small core team of people who can directly commit changes.All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask permission to merge the changes back into the top-level repo.
 If the top-level repo administrator likes the changes they are merged to the top-level repo and you will gain instant fame and fortune!
 More on how to do that later.

 ## Clone your repository